Course Content and Outcome Guide for EC 216

 Intended Outcomes for the course

-- To provide a general information about recent labor market trends and their implications for families and women in particular.
+- Think critically and formulate independent and well considered conclusions about recent labor market trends and their implications for families and women in particular.

 Course Activities and Design